 Symposia at ACS meetings: The Division of Inorganic Chemistry (DIC) solicits suggestions for symposia to be organized as part of the inorganic programming (INOR) at one of the future national ACS meetings (see list of at the bottom of this page).
 If you would like to suggest the organization of such a symposium for an upcoming ACS meeting, please submit your proposal no later than February 15th for consideration at our Spring Executive meeting (held during National Spring ACS meeting) and by July 31st for consideration at our Fall Executive Executive meeting (held during the National Fall ACS meeting).

-Symposia approved by the DIC executive committee will be financially supported according to the following scheme: Up to $2000 will be allocated to each half-day session scheduled on Sunday, Monday, and Tuesday; Up to $2500 will be allocated to each half-day session scheduled on Wednesday.
+Symposia approved by the DIC executive committee will be financially supported according to the following scheme: Up to $1500 will be allocated to each half-day session.
 Funding, which will only be provided for the first four half-day sessions of each symposium, should be used to help defray the cost incurred by the speakers (registration and travel expenses).

 The DIC welcomes the organization of symposia in honor of ACS awardees but does not provide financial support for such symposia.